wn9237/rest_spec/markdowns/api/drive_post_shared.md

-# Create item
+# Create shared

-Use this API to create a new item.
+Use this API to create a new shared.
 ### HTTP request
 ```http
 POST /drives/<id>/shared